-No IRS Form W-4P or withholding election is required for a withdrawal from a Roth IRA.
-However, you may instruct us to withhold any percentage you desire and American Century Investments will send the amount withheld to the IRS as a credit towards your federal income taxes due for the calendar year in which your distribution was processed.
+No IRS Form W-4P is required for a withdrawal from a Roth IRA.
+However, you may instruct us to withhold any percentage you desire and American Century Brokerage will send the amount withheld to the IRS as a credit towards your federal income taxes due for the calendar year in which your distribution was processed.

-- 6. State Tax Withholding: For Traditional, SEP, SARSEP and Rollover IRAs, American Century Investments will withhold state tax if, at the time of your payment, your address is within one of the mandatory withholding states and you have federal income tax withheld.
+- 6. State Tax Withholding: For Traditional, SEP and Rollover IRAs, American Century Brokerage will withhold state tax if, at the time of your payment, your address is within one of the mandatory withholding states and you have federal income tax withheld.
 State taxes will be withheld from your distribution in accordance with the respective state's rules. - 7.
 Your signature. - 8.
-If your distribution amount is more than \$100,000, or you direct your distribution be made payable to someone other than yourself, or you have changed your address within 15 days prior to American Century Investments receipt of your distribution request and the proceeds are to be remitted to you by check, a signature guarantee may be required.
+If your distribution amount is more than \$100,000, a signature guarantee is required.